In-patient luxury rehab center in Thailand

 What is Schizophrenia?

 Schizophrenia is a mental disorder indicated by the abnormal perception of reality.
 It involves distortions in thought process, perception, social interactions, and emotional responsiveness.
 While the course of this psychiatric disorder varies among patients, schizophrenia is usually persistent.
-It can be severe and disabling.
+It tends to be severe and disabling.

-Schizophrenia consists of three stages with distinct symptoms, but some of them may overlap.
-These three stages are prodromal, active, and residual.
+Schizophrenia consists of three stages with distinct symptoms and which tend to overlap, including prodromal, active, and residual.
 The prodromal stage is the first stage of schizophrenia; it occurs before the appearance of noticeable psychotic symptoms.
-During this time, a patient experiences cognitive and behavioral changes that may lead to psychosis eventually.
+During this time, a patient experiences cognitive and behavioral changes that eventually lead to psychosis.

 How common is Schizophrenia?

-Schizophrenia isn’t as common as some other mental health disorders.
-The World Health Organization (WHO) reports that 24 million people in the world have schizophrenia.
+Schizophrenia isn’t as common as other mental health disorders.
+A 2022 fact sheet titled, “Schizophrenia” from the World Health Organization (WHO) revealed that 24 million people in the world have schizophrenia.
 In other words, this psychiatric disorder affects one in 300 people, or 0.32% of the general population, or one in 222 (0.45%) adults.

 Information about the gender prevalence of schizophrenia is scarce.
-Statista reported that, as of 2019, around 0.46% of U.S. women and 0.48% of men had been diagnosed with schizophrenia.
+A 2023 statistic titled, “Percentage of the U.S. population with schizophrenia from 1990 to 2019, by gender” from Statista reported that as of 2019, around 0.46% of U.S. women and 0.48% of men had been diagnosed with schizophrenia.
 That means this mental health disorder is more common in males than females.

 When it comes to children and adolescents, schizophrenia is rare.
-A paper from Current Psychiatry Reports revealed that childhood-onset schizophrenia affects one in 40,000 children.
-Evidence shows that the prevalence of schizophrenia in adolescence is 0.23%.
+A 2011 paper by Gochman et al., published in Current Psychiatry Reports revealed that childhood-onset schizophrenia affects one in 40,000 children.

 What are the symptoms of Schizophrenia?